Modura

 Initial research shows

-There is a growing need for a trendy, convenient, and affordable clothing app that prioritizes usability.
 I was surprised to learn that most young professionals prioritize style and convenience over price.

 Once the user flow was established, I created the low-fidelity wireframes for the main user flow, including the three screens below.